bbauska/meta-react-basics/README.md

-**Step 4:** You saved all your changes and ran the app to preview the updates in the browser, and confirm that the page shows an **h1** element with the text that reads &quot;Hello, Bob&quot;.
+**Step 4:** You saved all your changes and ran the app to preview the updates in the browser, and confirm that the page shows an **h1** element with the text that reads "Hello, Bob".

 **Step 5:** Then, you changed **firstName** to any name other than 'Bob' and see how the page updates with the new name.

 ```
-> import Heading from &quot;./Heading&quot;;
+> import Heading from "./Heading";
 >
 >
 >